andyzhou/go_monitor/README.md

 Introduce
 ====
-This is monitor service, used for monitor assigned nodes.
+This is monitor service, base on grpc, used for monitor assigned nodes.

 Install proto buff for go
 ====